sercankulcu/sercankulcu.github.io/_posts/2018-08-14-popular-questions-about-software.md

 <b>System utilities:</b> These are software programs that help maintain and optimize a computer's performance.
 Examples of system utilities include disk defragmenters, antivirus software, and system cleanup tools.

-Software is essential for modern life and is used in a wide variety of applications, from personal computers and smartphones to online services, business systems, and scientific research.
-It is constantly evolving, with new software being developed to meet the changing needs and demands of users.

 How does software work?
 -----